ErToBar2/ORBIT/README.md

 ### 1. Import bridge data in the project coordinate system

 ORBIT starts from bridge-specific inspection inputs such as trajectory points, pillar locations, width, and project metadata.
-The import workflow is coordinate-system aware and intended for engineering data rather than consumer-map-only planning.
+The import workflow is coordinate-system aware and the user may enter any known data, such as 2D or 3D points of the bridge trajectory (centre line), position of pillars and width of the bridge.

 <img width="1928" height="1035" alt="1_start- Data import option chosing EPSG code " src="https://github.com/user-attachments/assets/10e857e2-c005-45b4-8ee8-15f02d015120" />

 ### 2. Reconstruct bridge geometry from a cross-section

-The tool supports importing a bridge cross-section and using it to build the geometric basis for later route generation.
-This makes the planning stage more explicit and reproducible for research workflows that need a well-defined inspection model.
+To reconstruct the geometry, ORBIT detects a blue filling of any cross section drawing and therefore is easy to use, flexible and effective.

 <img width="1918" height="1153" alt="2_ start - importing CV crosssection extraction" src="https://github.com/user-attachments/assets/a1d7e6b6-1b95-4bef-b954-a2337353be02" />

 ### 3. Define safety zones on the satellite map

-ORBIT lets the user place bridge geometry and operational constraints in map context.
-Safety zones can be drawn and adjusted directly, which is useful when comparing route strategies, access assumptions, or inspection policies.
+ORBIT lets the user place bridge geometry and operational constraints on a satellite map.
+Safety zones can be drawn e.g. to avoid trees and electrical powerlines.

 <img width="1920" height="1157" alt="3 Satellite image safety zone mapping" src="https://github.com/user-attachments/assets/d5817d6f-298d-4739-997a-93ea58a22872" />